 How to prepare for a lumpectomy:

 - You may need a mammogram or ultrasound before surgery.
 These tests may be done the same day as your surgery or at an earlier time.
 Your healthcare provider may use pictures from these tests to mark the location of the mass.
-The marker will show him where to make your incision.
+The marker will show him or her where to make your incision.

 - Your healthcare provider will talk to you about how to prepare for surgery.
-He may tell you not to eat or drink anything after midnight on the day of your surgery.
-He will tell you what medicines to take or not take on the day of your surgery.
+He or she may tell you not to eat or drink anything after midnight on the day of your surgery.
+He or she will tell you what medicines to take or not take on the day of your surgery.
 You may need to stop taking blood thinners or aspirin several days before your surgery.
 Arrange for someone to drive you home and stay with you for 24 hours after surgery.
 This person can help care for you, and monitor for any problems.

 What will happen during a lumpectomy:

 You will be given general anesthesia to keep you asleep and free from pain during surgery.
 You may be given an antibiotic through your IV to help prevent a bacterial infection.
 Your healthcare provider will make an incision in your breast and remove the mass.
-He may also remove breast tissue or lymph nodes that are close to the mass.
+He or she may also remove breast tissue or lymph nodes that are close to the mass.
 A drain may be inserted near your incision to remove extra fluid.
 This will decrease swelling and help your incision heal.
 Your healthcare provider will close your incision with stitches or strips of medical tape and cover it with a bandage.
-He may also wrap a tight-fitting bandage around both of your breasts.
+He or she may also wrap a tight-fitting bandage around both of your breasts.
 This may decrease swelling, bleeding, and pain.